How Traffic Signals Are Manufactured Part 2

 Once the doors and housings have been produced, they are assembled into a traffic light head.
 To achieve this, the doors are fitted to the housing using hinge pins and then retained using spring latches.

-Finally, polycarbonate visors are attached to every light before the wiring from every light is routed carefully through the hollow light head housing to the mounting point.
+Finally, polycarbonate visors, particularly important for industrial traffic lights are attached to every light before the wiring from every light is routed carefully through the hollow light head housing to the mounting point.

 Making the Controller and Supports